News & Vision

 Children are taught the importance of physical exercise and a healthy diet, and opportunities are provided to talk about ways to keep healthy and safe.

 In Key Stages 1 and 2, our PE curriculum covers six main themes: gymnastics, dance, games, athletics, swimming and outdoor and adventurous.
 The key knowledge and skills of each topic are mapped across each year group which ensures that continuity and progression are maintained across the school.
 Teachers plan lessons that build on previous learning and cater for individual needs to ensure that children gain experience of a variety of fundamental skills.
-Within lessons, children have equal opportunities to take part in a range of sports and physical activities at their own level within a safe, supportive environment where effort as well as success is recognised.
-Throughout the school, the ability to take the initiative and become excellent young leaders is encouraged.
-Opportunities are provided that allow children to organise and officiate activities; to evaluate their own and the performance of others and know what is required to improve.
 The opportunities provided lay a foundation for lifelong physical activity and allow children to leave primary school as physically active individuals.

 Swimming

-Pupils in Year 4 attend swimming lessons for one term.
+Pupils in Years 3 and 4 attend swimming lessons.
 Lessons provide children with the skills required to be able to swim at least 25 metres before the end of Key Stage 2 and a knowledge of how to remain safe in and around water.

 We enjoy good relationships with many local sports clubs and regularly benefit from free coaching sessions and participation in tournaments and festivals.
-Links have been made with Barnet FC, Saracens and Middlesex Cricket Club to name a few.
+Links have been made with Barnet FC, Tottenham Hotspurs, Saracens and Middlesex Cricket Club as well as England Netball.

 IMPACT